yimuchen/SiPMCalibControl/src/README.md

 @defgroup hardware Hardware Interface

-# Low level hardware interfaces with C++

-The code in this software is designed to expose-low level hardware control interfaces to python with C++.
+The document details how exposure of low-level hardware control interfaces to python with C++ is done.
 C++ is used to allow for some time critical processes to run (such as the fast pulse required for the data collection trigger), and keep the library requirements to a minimal.
 The `pybind11` related files used to expose the interfaces to python will be separated into the [`cmod`](../cmod) directory with the other low level python interfaces.

 ## General design philosophy